CosmicStorm09/Wine-Quality-Predictor/README.md

 - ✅ Instructions to download dataset
 - ✅ Clean and beginner-friendly code

+## 📄 Problem Statement
+The original problem instructions are available in the `docs` folder for reference.

 ## 📌 Dataset
 The dataset is the classic **Wine Quality Data Set (UCI Machine Learning Repository)**.